We will be updating and rebooting servers to pick up the recent RHEL 9.5 release as well as to move a number of instances to Fedora 41

 When the Distributions DevRoom schedule is live, you’ll be able to find it on the FOSDEM website, so keep an eye out for updates!

 Don’t miss the chance to connect with the Linux distribution community!
-Whether you’re passionate about the future of operating systems or just curious about the latest developments, the Distributions Devroom at FOSDEM is your opportunity to engage with like-minded enthusiasts and developers.
+Whether you’re passionate about the future of operating systems or just curious about the latest developments, the Distributions DevRoom at FOSDEM is your opportunity to engage with like-minded enthusiasts and developers.
 Join us for in-depth discussions, technical insights, and collaborative sessions.
 Be part of shaping the next wave of innovation in Linux distributions!
 Mark your calendar, and come ready to contribute, learn, and be inspired.

 Fedora 41 has been released!
 So let’s see what arrives with the new releases for the Fedora Atomic Desktops variants (Silverblue, Kinoite, Sway Atomic and Budgie Atomic).